-Memory changes can be frustrating, but the good news is that, thanks to decades of research, you can learn how to get your mind active.
-There are various strategies we can use to protect and improve memory.
+Memory and other cognitive changes can be frustrating, but the good news is that, thanks to decades of research, you can learn how to get your mind active.
+There are various strategies we can use to help maintain cognitive fitness.
 Here are several you might try.

 1. Keep learning

 A higher level of education is associated with better mental functioning in old age.
 Experts think that advanced education may help keep memory strong by getting a person into the habit of being mentally active.
 Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them.
-Many people have jobs that keep them mentally active, but pursuing a hobby, learning a new skill, or volunteering for a project at work that involves a skill you don't usually use can function the same way and help improve memory.
+Many people have jobs that keep them mentally active.
+Pursuing a hobby, learning a new skill, volunteering or mentoring are additional ways to keep your mind sharp.

 2. Use all your senses

 The more senses you use in learning something, the more of your brain that will be involved in retaining the memory.
 In one study, adults were shown a series of emotionally neutral images, each presented along with a smell.
 They were not asked to remember what they saw.
 Later, they were shown a set of images, this time without odors, and asked to indicate which they'd seen before.
 They had excellent recall for all odor-paired pictures, and especially for those associated with pleasant smells.
 Brain imaging indicated that the piriform cortex, the main odor-processing region of the brain, became active when people saw objects originally paired with odors, even though the smells were no longer present and the subjects hadn't tried to remember them.
 So challenge all your senses as you venture into the unfamiliar.